I’ve written about Pecha Kucha-style presentations before (here and here), but I’d never actually put one together until last week.

 “We won that award!” she said.

 It took a moment for that comment to register.
 Scanning my memory bank for a few seconds, it all came back to me.
 At the end of September, we had submitted an application for ATD’s Excellence in Practice award program in the category of Performance Improvement.
-Apparently ATD felt we had an award-worthy performance improvement initiative.
+Apparently, ATD mad us an award-winning Learning and Development Team.
 Continue reading

 I work at an eye bank.
 I’m surrounded by a lot of very smart people.
 We cure a lot of blindness.
 We want to cure more, so we’re growing.